-An Australian-founded play-to-earn blockchain gaming company started just September has already raised $77 million from venture capital and institutional investment funds, as well as more than 100 staff.
+An Australian-founded play-to-earn blockchain gaming company started just September has already raised AUD $77 million from venture capital and institutional investment funds, as well as more than 100 staff.

 SolChicks is an upcoming fantasy role-playing game powered by the high-speed Solana blockchain, scheduled for a mini-game release at the end of March, an “alpha” release in April and an official release in September.